HugoOliveiraThor/flutter_maps_camera/README.md

 └── camera_service.dart
 ```

-main.dart: Main app file, responsible for starting the application.
+- main.dart: Main app file, responsible for starting the application.
-screens/map_screen.dart: Map screen, where the map and camera are displayed.
+- screens/map_screen.dart: Map screen, where the map and camera are displayed.
-services/location_service.dart: Service for obtaining the user's location.
+- services/location_service.dart: Service for obtaining the user's location.
-services/camera_service.dart: Service for accessing the camera and photo gallery.
+- services/camera_service. dart: Service for accessing the camera and photo gallery.

 How to Contribute
 Fork the project.

-Create a branch for your feature (git checkout -b feature/new-feature).
+- Create a branch for your feature (git checkout -b feature/new-feature).
-Commit your changes (git commit -m 'Adds new feature').
+- Commit your changes (git commit -m 'Adds new feature').
-Push to the branch (git push origin feature/new-feature).
+- Push to the branch (git push origin feature/new-feature).
   Open a Pull Request.
   License
   This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
 If you have any questions or suggestions, feel free to contact:

-Name: Hugo Oliveira
+- Name: Hugo Oliveira
-Email: hugooliveirahenrique@gmail.com
+- Email: hugooliveirahenrique@gmail.com
-GitHub: HugoOliveiraThor
+- GitHub: HugoOliveiraThor